OmkarLolage21/Cirrhologix/README.md

 - Enhancement of the user interface with more advanced visualization options.
 - Incorporation of feedback from healthcare professionals to optimize usability.

-## Contributing

-Contributions to Cirrhologix are welcome!
-Please fork the repository and submit pull requests.
-Before contributing, kindly read our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.